 Magnetic Resonance Imaging (MRI)

-Convenient Saturday hours are now available for MRI imaging at Barnes-Jewish West County Hospital.
+Convenient Saturday and Sunday hours are available for MRI imaging at Barnes-Jewish West County Hospital.

 Magnetic Resonance Angiography (MRA)

 Magnetic resonance angiography is similar to MRI in that it uses the same type of equipment and process but it produces pictures of major blood vessels throughout the body.
 In some cases, a contrast material is used to enhance the pictures, which is injected using a vein in the arm.

 Additional Imaging Information

 For more information or to schedule an appointment with a radiologist, call Barnes-Jewish West County Hospital at 314.996.8080.

 We are conveniently located just one mile west of I-270 on Olive Blvd., at Olive and Mason in Creve Coeur, Missouri - a west county suburb of St. Louis, Missouri.
 Get directions to our Imaging Locations.